Hello Daydreamers!

 Fast forward…

-Look how elegant and fine this Love Cake Topper looks.
+Look how elegant and refined this Love Cake Topper looks.

 More Cake Topper Ideas to Make with your Cricut